Movie review: No Time To Die

 No Time To Die is close to science fiction in parts and some elements seem straight out of Mission: Impossible, though not egregiously so.

-It's not entirely flawless.
-The pace of the final act feels off due to trying to spin too many plates.
+Also, the pace of the final act feels off, simply because too many plates are spinning.

 And it has to be said that Rami Malek's Safin could have workshopped his motivations more.
 For a Bond villain, he feels neglected of screen time or indeed of things to do.